jsonallen/laravel_lenny/README.md

-# Laravel Larry - Shell Scripts for Server Provisioning & Deployment
+# Laravel Lenny - Shell Scripts for Server Provisioning & Deployment

-Laravel Larry is a simple set of bash scripts for configuring and hosting multiple Laravel applications on a single **Ubuntu 24.04 LTS** server.
+Laravel Lenny is a simple set of bash scripts for configuring and hosting multiple Laravel applications on a single **Ubuntu 24.04 LTS** server.
 There are no confusing abstractions to deal with or monthly subscription costs.
 Just some basic shell scripts that get the job done.

 **Requirements:**
 - Ubuntu 24.04 LTS (fresh installation recommended)